 Keeping the children happy in Malacca isn’t hard at all.
 The town is bright, colourful and filled with interesting sights, tastes and smells.
 There are forts and canons to climb on, great museums and great shops.
-If you need more to keep the kids busy, we found a few play opportunities that you may like to know about, particularly if you are travelling with toddlers.
+If you need more to keep the kids busy, we found plenty of things to do in Malacca with kids.
+There were a few play opportunities that you may like to know about, particularly if you are travelling with toddlers.
 All of these are within easy walking ( or pushing) distance of the Old Town, or you could really give the kids a treat and take a musical trishaw ( see Malacca, first impressions post)

 Playgrounds in Malacca

-It’s right in front of the St Paul’s steps and the Islamic Museum, next to the police station.
+This playground was right in front of the St Paul’s steps and the Islamic Museum, next to the police station.
 There are more play facilities as you walk further around into the park.
-The open air swimming pool is next door, we didn’t try it.
+The open-air swimming pool is next door, we didn’t try it.

-The whole area in front of the St Paul’s steps has lots for children to do.
-I’m not sure if you’d call these things go-karts or recumbents or what.
+The whole area in front of the St Paul’s steps had lots for children to do.
+I’m not sure if you’d call these things go-karts or recumbents.
 The kids called them fun.
-My 7 year old was big enough, I think you could probably go younger, the carts are adjustable.
+My 7-year-old was big enough.
+I think you could probably go younger as the carts are adjustable.

-This place is in the Dataran Pahlawan Mega Mall.
-The whole of the top floor is designated as Kids Zone.
-There is the play centre along with sand art, pedal cars and Toys R Us.
-My 9 year old loved the play centre, it would also be fine for toddlers.
+This place was in the Dataran Pahlawan Mega Mall.
+The whole of the top floor was designated as Kids Zone.
+There was play centre along with sand art, pedal cars and Toys R Us.
+My 9-year-old loved the play centre, it would also be fine for toddlers.

 We payed 6 MYR ($2 AU) for 20 mins.